Curricular Practical Training (CPT)

 Employment (Paid and Unpaid)

-Employment (Paid and Unpaid) is defined as any situation where one party provides services that benefit another, and in exchange receives some type of benefit from the party to whom the services were provided.
+Employment is defined as any situation where one party provides services that benefit another, and in exchange receives some type of benefit from the party to whom the services were provided.
 The Department of Homeland Security and the Department of Labor consider both monetary and non-monetary compensation in exchange for services as employment.
 Thus, both paid and unpaid positions are considered "employment" and will need authorization before the start of the work experience.

-Under very narrow circumstances students may participate in limited unpaid volunteer activities without employment authorization (i.e., volunteering at a service or humanitarian organization).
+In some circumstances, students may participate in limited unpaid volunteer activities without employment authorization (i.e., volunteering at a service or humanitarian organization).
 If you are interested in volunteering, more detailed information may be found in the Volunteering section of our website.
 Before volunteering, please consult the ISSO to find out if authorization is required.

 Failure to obtain proper authorization, even for an unpaid position, can result in a violation of status.